 TGbc Editor: please make changes to this clause as shown below:

-An EBCS non-AP STA may send an HLP payload to a specific destination by transmitting an EBCS UL frame (see 9.6.7.100).
-The frame carries the URI of the intended destination.
-The frame may also carry requests from the STA to the relaying AP and fields for source authentication, preventing replay attacks and protecting the contents of the frame.[CID 1087, 1268, 1601, 1441] The Address 1 and Address 3 fields of the frame shall be set to the broadcast address.
+An EBCS non-AP STA may request relaying of an HLP payload to a specific destination by transmitting an EBCS UL frame.
+The frame carries the URI of the intended destination.[CID 1087, 1268, 1601, 1441] The Address 1 and Address 3 fields of the frame shall be set to the broadcast address.

+[CID 1087]An EBCS non-AP STA should include a STA certificate in an EBCS UL frame to help authenticate the transmitter of the frame (see 12.100.2.6 (Authentication of an EBCS UL frame)).

-[CID 1087][CID 1352]An EBCS non-AP STA should include the Replay Protection field in an EBCS UL frame that it transmits to provide protection against replay attacks.
-[CID 1260, 1357]When the STA has time information, the Time subfield of the Replay Protection field shall indicate the time when the frame is queued for transmission; otherwise the subfield shall be set to 0.
+[CID 1352]An EBCS non-AP STA should include the Replay Protection field in an EBCS UL frame that it transmits to reduce the possibility of a successful replay attack.
+When the STA has time information, the Time subfield of the Replay Protection field shall indicate the time when the frame is queued for transmission; otherwise the subfield shall be set to 0.
+The Frame Count subfield of the Replay Protection field shall carry a value that is set to 0 in the first EBCS UL frame that the STA transmits and incremented for each subsequent transmission of the frame[CID 1260, 1357].
+When the STA has transmitted 232 – 1 EBCS UL frames, the value in the field wraps around and starts from 0.

 NOTE—How a STA obtains time information is out of scope of this standard.

-The Frame Count subfield of the Replay Protection field shall carry a numeric value that is incremented for each packet transmission.
-When the STA has transmitted 232 – 1 EBCS UL frames, the value in the field wraps around and starts from 0.

-[CID 1268, 1601, 1441]An EBCS non-AP STA may request an EBCS AP that provides a relaying service to embed metadata (such as location, date and time, etc.) by setting the Metadata Embedding Requested subfield in the EBCS UL frame to 1.

-[CID 1087]The Frame Signature field, when present in the frame, shall carry the signature for the contents of the EBCS UL frame Action field except for the field itself (see 12.100.2.5 (Signature of the EBCS UL frame) and 12.100.2.6 (Authentication of an EBCS UL frame)).
+[CID 1268, 1601, 1441][CID 1087]An EBCS non-AP STA should include the Frame Signature field in the EBCS UL frame to protect the contents of the frame (see 12.100.2.5 (Signature of the EBCS UL frame)).

-[CID 1087]An EBCS non-AP STA is not required to monitor the WM and may transmit an EBCS UL frame without discovering nearby EBCS APs that support relaying service.
+[CID 1087]An EBCS non-AP STA is not required to monitor the WM and may transmit an EBCS UL frame without discovering nearby EBCS APs that provide access to the relaying service.

 12.100.2.6 Authentication of an EBCS UL frame[CID 1334, 1034]